Porsche Macan: Drivetrain and performance

 At launch, three different models and engines were available, all being V6 format: a 3.0-litre Macan S with 340 PS, a 3.6-litre Macan Turbo with 400 PS and a 3.0-litre, 258 PS Diesel, with a CO_{2} emissions of 159 g/km.
 The Macan GTS was announced in October 2015 to fit into the gap between the Macan S and Macan Turbo.

 All Macans feature a seven-speed PDK dual-clutch transmission and all-wheel drive, with several options available including air suspension and Porsche Active Suspension Management (PASM).

 Porsche subsequently released a base Macan for select Asian markets and the United Kingdom.
-Using a reworked version of the Volkswagen Group's 2.0-litre inline-four EA888 Gen 3 engine used in multiple applications such as the Audi Q5, the Macan was the first Porsche to be powered by a four-cylinder since the Porsche 968, just preceding the four-cylinder Porsche 718 (Boxster and Cayman).
+Using a reworked version of the Volkswagen Group's 2.0-litre inline-four EA888 Gen 3 engine used in multiple applications such as the Volkswagen GTI, Audi Q5, the Macan was the first Porsche to be powered by a four-cylinder since the Porsche 968, just preceding the four-cylinder Porsche 718 (Boxster and Cayman).
 This engine became offered globally for the Macan's 2017 model year following an announcement in March 2016.
 A 204 PS, 2.0-litre four-cylinder diesel was due to join the range at a later date.
-But this engine variant was never actually offered in any market world-wide.
+But this engine variant was never actually offered in any market worldwide.

 The Macan S and Macan Turbo have 0–60 mph times of 5.2 seconds and 4.6 seconds respectively.
 Both times are improved by 0.2 sec when employing Launch Control (feature of the optional "Sport Chrono" package).

-Equipment

-Rear Seat Entertainment system became available in 2015.